C. P. Cavafy in Paris: A Journey of Apprenticeship

 For more information cavafyarchive@onassis.org

-The Cavafy Archive, in collaboration with the Institut Néohellénique de la Sorbonne, the Aristotle University of Thessaloniki, and the National Institute of Oriental Languages and Civilizations (INALCO), is organizing a research conference entitled “C. P. Cavafy in Paris: A Journey of Apprenticeship” at the Sorbonne University in Paris on Friday, March 20, and Saturday, March 21, 2026.
+The Cavafy Archive, in collaboration with the Institut Néohellénique de la Sorbonne, the Aristotle University of Thessaloniki, and the National Institute of Oriental Languages and Civilizations (INALCO), is organizing a research meeting entitled “C. P. Cavafy in Paris: A Journey of Apprenticeship” at the Sorbonne University in Paris on Friday, March 20, and Saturday, March 21, 2026.

 Cavafy Archive